 Baking is a fun activity, especially these days as we spend most of our time at home.
 I sometimes get frustrated about the restriction and I imagine all of you who are reading this feel the same way.
 So why not bake something fun, easy, and delicious like these vegan blueberry muffins?
 Are you in?
 Yes!

-If you love my vegan raspberry muffins, or lemon blueberry loaf cake, you will love these vegan blueberry muffins too.
+If you love my vegan raspberry muffins, or lemon blueberry loaf cake, you will love this recipe too.
 They are dead-easy to make yet super delicious to eat with lots of juicy and delicious blueberries, my friends approved immediately after the first bite!

-So I baked these vegan blueberry muffins for breakfast, ate 2 of them and packed the rest in paper bags to take with me for my friends and still had plenty of time to prepare for my Mary Poppins outfit!
+So I baked them for breakfast, ate 2 of them and packed the rest in paper bags to take with me for my friends and still had plenty of time to prepare for my Mary Poppins outfit!
 My point is, these blueberry muffins are super simple, easy and quick to bake even in the busy morning with other chores to do.
-So it’s perfect for working professionals who are like me with busy work schedule but love to bake at weekends, or busy mums with kids.
-I’m pretty sure that your kids will love these vegan blueberry muffins and they would enjoy making them too!
+So it’s perfect for working professionals who are like me with a busy work schedule but love to bake at weekends, or busy mums with kids.
+I’m pretty sure that your kids will love them and that they enjoy making them too!
 What a great home activity with kids.

-There is no fuss about making these vegan blueberry muffins, all you need to make is the muffin batter and a cup full of fresh blueberries.
-I have made blueberry muffins with streusel toppings and they are so delicious too, but today we are making the simplest blueberry muffins because who doesn’t like an easy recipe to bake at home?
+Making this recipe is simple.
+All you need is the muffin batter and a cup full of fresh blueberries.
+I have made blueberry muffins with streusel toppings and they are so delicious too, but today we are making the simplest, because who doesn’t like an easy recipe to bake at home?
 But stay tuned for my other muffin recipes with streusel too!

 Muffins are one of my absolute favourite to bake because they are relatively easy and quick to make.
 The first time I baked my own muffins I was almost shocked how easy it was to bake them!
 If you haven’t baked muffins before, don’t worry!
 You can bake your own lovely muffins too with a little tips.
 Here’s what you need and useful tips.